-- · Create a new scene - Find the Presets under Plugins> Control > Scene Plugins and drag it into the Plugin section of Scene Settings. - Go to the Presets plugin GUI under Scene Settings > Plugin, and add, delete or manipulate presets and transitions between them.
-Each preset will get a name that is later visible to the Viz Multiplay operator along with a visual representation of the preset. - Also use the Presets plugin to add superchannels to the scene as this will auto create content transitions between the sub channels.
+- Create a new scene. - Find the Presets under Plugins > Control > Scene Plugins and drag it into the Plugin section of Scene Settings. - Go to the Presets plugin GUI under Scene Settings > Plugin and add, delete or manipulate presets and transitions between them.
+Each preset gets a name that is later visible to the Viz Multiplay operator, along with a visual representation of the preset. - Use the Presets plugin to add superchannels to the scene, as this auto creates content transitions between the sub channels.

-The plugin will automatically generate directors for
+The plugin automatically generates directors for:

-- · The preset initial position (for a Cut to the preset) - · Transitions to and from all presets (one director per combination, running forwards or backwards) - · Content transitions (crossfade) between content in each Superchannel
+- The preset initial position (for a Cut to the preset). - Transitions to and from all presets (one director per combination, running forwards or backwards). - Content transitions (crossfade) between content in each Superchannel.